 \subsection{Temporal Sampling}

 For each scenario, we generated simulated observations at time points reflecting a realistic \pandora{} visit strategy.
-Each synthetic time-series spans 10 visits, with each visit covering a 24-hr window around transit.
-We assumed a 3-day orbital period for the exoplanet and exclude from our analysis a 2-hr window around each transit mid-time, as we are interested here only on the constraints \pandora{} enables for stellar photospheres.
+Each synthetic time series spans 10 visits, with each visit covering a 24-hr window around transit.
+We assumed a 3-day orbital period for the exoplanet and exclude from our analysis a 2-hr window around each transit midtime, as we are interested here only in the constraints \pandora{} enables for stellar photospheres.

-Within each visit, we sampled the NIRDA spectra at a cadence of 33.6\,seconds and the VISDA photometry at a cadence of 10\,seconds.
-These cadences reflect \pandora{}'s anticipated sampling for a $J = 9.0$ target.
+Within each visit, we sampled the NIRDA spectra at a cadence of 33.6\,s and the VISDA photometry at a cadence of 10\,s.
+These cadences reflect \pandora{}'s anticipated sampling for a $J{=}9.0$ target.
 The final observation times are shown by the thicker line segments in \autoref{fig:fspot}.